 What to pay attention to when choosing a third-party proofreading solution for your editor?

 - Technical capabilities and limitations: processing volumes, cloud usage quotes, the number of seats under a subscription available.

-- Core and extra features like autocorrect, autocomplete and dictionaries.
+- Core and extra features like autocorrect, autocomplete, dictionaries and style guides.